Information You Can Find in Our Guide:

 - Saving money for a down payment.
 If you put more money down before financing your car, you may receive a lower interest rate on the financing of your vehicle.

 - Reducing your debt.
 Before getting an auto loan quote, attempt to reduce or eliminate as much debt as you can, as this will help to improve your credit score.

-Several good car loans for bad credit are available through auto finance companies such as Capital One, Consumers Credit Union and Carvana.
+Several options for car loans for people with bad credit are available through auto finance companies such as Capital One, Consumers Credit Union and Carvana.
 If you wish to apply online, for instance, Carvana may be an excellent option if you earn at least $10,000 per year, as there are no credit requirements you need to meet.
 Through Carvana, you can purchase and finance a vehicle through the same company.